-Chem-Dry Carpet & Upholstery CleaningCarpet, upholstery, and floor cleaning, tile and stone care, granite countertop renewal
+Chem-Dry Carpet & Upholstery CleaningCarpet, upholstery, wood floor, and area rug cleaning, tile and stone care, granite countertop renewal

 - 2023 Franchise 500 Rank

 #126 Ranked #229 last year

 - Initial investment